UChicago-PL/smyth/README.md

 ## Things to Try Out

-We believe there are three main areas of exploration that will be help you best evaluate Smyth.
-They are:
+We believe there are several main areas of exploration to help best evaluate
+Smyth:

+1. Viewing the updated experimental results
-1. Running the benchmark suite
+2. Running the benchmark suite
-2. Inspecting the output of the synthesis procedure
+3. Inspecting the output of the synthesis procedure
-3. Skimming the codebase
+4. Skimming the codebase

-Here's how to do each of the following:
+### 1. Viewing the updated experimental results

+The `smyth/experiments/latex-tables/smyth-experiment-tables-ours.pdf` document
+describes our latest experimental results, described in detail with respect to Figure 10 in our submission.

-### 1. Running the benchmark suite
+### 2. Running the benchmark suite

 _*Quick summary*: navigate to `smyth/experiments/`, run `./run-all 10`, look at `smyth/experiments/latex-tables/smyth-experiment-tables.pdf`_